Market research methods

-- If you are using an online survey, enable an invitation to participate in the survey.
-This can include a link on your website or an “intercept” that interrupts users and invites them to take the survey.
+- If you are using an online survey, create enable an invitation to participate in the survey.
+This can include a link on your website or an “intercept” that interrupts website visitors and invites them to take the survey.
 Note that you should invite users to take the survey when they have finished visiting your website, not when they start.

 - Put measures in place to ensure that the survey is live, functioning and capturing the data.

 - Telephone surveys should be limited to a maximum of 15 to 20 minutes.

 - Ensure you have adequate systems/software for capturing data (Excel, Statistical Package for the Social Sciences, and so on).

 Examine different kinds of closed-ended and open-ended questions that can be used in surveys.

 Focus groups are moderated group interviews and brainstorming sessions that provide information on users' needs and behaviours.

 Focus groups can be useful for the following types of discussions:

 - Exploratory — Obtain information on general attitudes, understand the circumstances under which customers might require your product or service (triggers), understand their desired outcomes, and so on.

 - Feature prioritization — If trade-offs have to be made among various customer needs, focus groups can be helpful in prioritizing them.